Cherry picking: One-sided argument

-A one-sided argument (also known as card stacking, stacking the deck, ignoring the counterevidence, slanting, and suppressed evidence) is an informal fallacy that occurs when only the reasons supporting a proposition are supplied, while all reasons opposing it are omitted.
+A one-sided argument (also known as card stacking, stacking the deck, ignoring the counter-evidence, slanting, and suppressed evidence) is an informal fallacy that occurs when only the reasons supporting a proposition are supplied, while all reasons opposing it are omitted.

-Philosophy professor Peter Suber has written: "The one-sidedness fallacy does not make an argument invalid.
+Philosophy professor Peter Suber has written:The one-sidedness fallacy does not make an argument invalid.
 It may not even make the argument unsound.
 The fallacy consists in persuading readers, and perhaps ourselves, that we have said enough to tilt the scale of evidence and therefore enough to justify a judgment.
 If we have been one-sided, though, then we haven't yet said enough to justify a judgment.
 The arguments on the other side may be stronger than our own.
 We won't know until we examine them.

-So the one-sidedness fallacy doesn't mean that your premises are false or irrelevant, only that they are incomplete."
+So the one-sidedness fallacy doesn't mean that your premises are false or irrelevant, only that they are incomplete.

-"With rational messages, you need to decide if you want to use a one-sided argument or a two-sided argument.
-A one-sided argument presents only the pro side of the argument, while a two-sided argument presents both sides.
-Which one you use will depend on which one meets your needs and the type of audience.
-Generally, one-sided arguments are better with audiences already favorable to your message.
-Two-sided arguments are best with audiences who are opposed to your argument, are better educated or have already been exposed to counter arguments."
+[…] You might think that one-sidedness is actually desirable when your goal is winning rather than discovering a complex and nuanced truth.
+If this is true, then it's true of every fallacy.
+If winning is persuading a decision-maker, then any kind of manipulation or deception that actually works is desirable.
+But in fact, while winning may sometimes be served by one-sidedness, it is usually better served by two-sidedness.
+If your argument (say) in court is one-sided, then you are likely to be surprised by a strong counter-argument for which you are unprepared.
+The lesson is to cultivate two-sidedness in your thinking about any issue.
+Beware of any job that requires you to truncate your own understanding.

 Card stacking is a propaganda technique that seeks to manipulate audience perception of an issue by emphasizing one side and repressing another.
 Such emphasis may be achieved through media bias or the use of one-sided testimonials, or by simply censoring the voices of critics.
-The technique is commonly used in persuasive speeches by political candidates to discredit their opponents and to make themselves seem more worthy.
+The technique is commonly used in speeches by political candidates to discredit their opponents and to make themselves seem more worthy.

 The term originates from the magician's gimmick of "stacking the deck", which involves presenting a deck of cards that appears to have been randomly shuffled but which is, in fact, 'stacked' in a specific order.
 The magician knows the order and is able to control the outcome of the trick.
 In poker, cards can be stacked so that certain hands are dealt to certain players.

 The phenomenon can be applied to any subject and has wide applications.
-Whenever a broad spectrum of information exists, appearances can be rigged by highlighting some facts and ignoring others.
+Wherever a broad spectrum of information exists, appearances can be influenced by highlighting some facts and ignoring others.
 Card stacking can be a tool of advocacy groups or of those groups with specific agendas.
-For example, an enlistment poster might focus upon an impressive picture, with words such as "travel" and "adventure", while placing the words, "enlist for two to four years" at the bottom in a smaller and less noticeable point size.
+For example, an enlistment poster might focus upon an impressive picture, with words such as "travel" and "adventure", while placing the words, "enlist for two to four years" at the bottom in a smaller and less noticeable font size.